tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_2.md

 # Clusters

+A cluster is just a group of collections of entities that form a transactional boundary.
+Clusters will be associated with streams of events.
-You can define a cluster as a record with static and instance members.
-It handles one or more collections of entities.
-The crucial role of the cluster is that I can get the current state of any cluster by processing the stored events using the _evolve_ function.
-As we will see later, the _events_ are closely related to the members of the cluster that are meant to "virtually" change the state of the cluster (there is no actual change because we are using immutable data structures).
+You can get the current state of any cluster by processing the stored events using the _evolve_ function.  _events_ are closely related to members of the cluster that end up in Update/Delete/Remove of some entity (even though there is no actual change because we are using immutable data structures).

-Given that the state of the cluster is a function of the related events processed and stored, it needs the following information associated that I defined as mandatory, static members:
+Static members that are mandatory for any cluster of entities are:
 - __Zero__: the initial state (no events yet).
 - __StorageName__ and  __Version__: this combination uniquely identifies the cluster and lets the storage know in which stream to store events and snapshots.
 Whatever will be the storage (memory, Postgres, EventstoreDb, etc.) the cluster will be stored in a stream named as the concatenation of the _StorageName_ and the _Version_ (i.e. "_todo_01")

-- __Lock__:
-An application layer can rely on locks to ensure inter-cluster integrity (invariant conditions involving models handled by separate clusters).

-Wrap up: we may use no lock at all and just accept that unconsistent events may be stored because of concurrent processing, or we may use locks to ensure that commands are processed one at a time, or we may use mailboxprocessor to use single thread processing for any command.
+- __Lock__: a lock object is used to protect the cluster from concurrent access.
+The Command handler uses Locks.
+An application layer may use locks when involves multiple streams of events.

-- __SnapshotsInterval__: the number of the events that can be stored after a snapshot before creating a new snapshot (i.e. the number of events between snapshots)
+- __SnapshotsInterval__: the number of events that can be stored after a snapshot before creating a new snapshot (i.e. the number of events between snapshots)

-In all my current implementations of storage  (_in memory_,  _Postgres_ and _EventstoreDb_)  the state of any cluster is rebuilt starting from the latest available snapshot and applying the events that are after the snapshot.
-The current state of any cluster may also be cached.
+The Command handler returns the updated state of any cluster by applying the events that are stored after the latest valid state (which is cached in memory).

-Example:
+The Command handler is also able to rebuild the state starting from the last stored snapshot.

+Example of a cluster of entities handling the todos and the categories:
 ```FSharp
     type TodosCluster =
         {